jsbin/learn/public/blog/pro-processors.md

 ![Dave loves you, because you're a pro](/images/blog/dave-loves-you.jpg)

 To upgrade to pro, first you'll need a free account, then head to the [upgrade page](http://jsbin.com/upgrade).
-Pro accounts are £6 per month (with yearly subscriptions currently offering 2 months free).
+Pro accounts are available monthly or yearly subscriptions currently offering 2 months free.

 By upgrading to Pro accounts, your contribution helps support JS Bin as a continued open source project.
 Plus, you'll have access to [private bins](/help/private-bins), [dropbox support](/help/dropbox), vanity URLs and [more](/help/pro).